meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 And now I am nearing the end of my nursing school career.
 Throughout this time, I've gone through a lot.
 I've had a lot of mental health issues (still do!), took a year off from school, and gone through a lot of financial issues.
 And having gone through everything and still being in the program, you would think that I would be ever more grateful to be here.

 But I'm not.
-While I value the education that I got here,
+While I value the education that I got here, I have always known that I had separate personal interests.
+I never saw myself as a nurse.
+I don't see myself being a nurse for the rest of my life.
+I